sunpeak is MCP-App-First (April 2026)

 sunpeak separates standard MCP App APIs from host-specific ones at the import level.

 Core APIs come from the top-level sunpeak import.
-These work everywhere:
+These work in every host (see the React hooks reference for the full API):

 import { useToolData, useHostContext, useDisplayMode, AppProvider } from 'sunpeak';